beyondnoji/Contact-Master-A-Flask-React-Contact-Management-System/README.md

 # I recently completed a full-stack project utilizing Flask for the backend and React for the frontend.
 # Throughout this experience, I gained valuable insights into various aspects of web development.
-# Specifically, I learned how to proficiently set up the backend infrastructure, including creating robust APIs to facilitate communication with the frontend.
+# Specifically, I learned how to proficiently set up the backend infrastructure and database, including creating robust APIs to facilitate communication with the frontend.
 # This involved understanding the intricacies of defining routes and endpoints to ensure smooth data flow between different parts of the application.